edulazaro/larakeep

 How to use a Keeper

-To use Keeper you need to use the word get + the camel case version of the model attribute to maintain.
+To use Keeper you need to use the word get + the camel case version of the model attribute to process.
 For example, it's common to keep separate the model name and the search string for the model.
 In this case a keeper method is handy to set the attribute value:

 namespace App\Keepers;